zeroasterisk/PhoneGap-BarcodeScanner-Example-iOS/README.md

 Specifically:

-Instaleld the plugin (in a handful of paths) but kept the one which worked.
+Installed the plugin (in a handful of paths) but kept the one which worked.
-Implementated a basic JS scanner code to demostrate functionality: auto-runs on load, auto-reloads on error, alerts on success/failure/cancel.
+Implemented a basic JS scanner code to demonstrate functionality: auto-runs on load, auto-reloads on error, alerts on success/failure/cancel.